philwest/philwest.github.io/_posts/2014-04-28-first-real-blog-post.md

 ---

 So, a bit fried today -- not because of the Vegas trip I went on, but because of the circumstances around my flight back home.
 (Rant below, if you like rants.)
 Wrapping my head around grids.
 Grids are what I need.
-I think I'm going to like Foundation.
+I think I'm going to like foundation.
 I'm trying to tweak CSS elements in this version of the site just to make sure I make it past the OH MY GOD DON'T BREAK ANYTHING WITH UGLINESS, but in my next step -- and I swear it's happening this week, I'm going to see if I can't do more with adding more elements and making grid prettiness.
 Maybe I'll add some buttons.

 And now, for a rant about an airline written on one of its planes: